Salma Islam: Career

 Islam served as the publisher and editor of Jugantor.
 The all-party interim government headed by Prime Minister Sheikh Hasina.
 President Abdul Hamid administered the oath at the presidential palace.
 She was taking oath as a member of the constituents of the Awami League-led grand alliance.
 In December 2013, She, along with six others ministers and advisors of Jatiya Party resigned following the directive of the party chief.
 She was elected to parliament from Dhaka-1 constituency in 2014 as a Jatiya Party candidate.
-In 2019, she selected as a Dhaka district Jatiya Party President.
+In 2019, she was made the Jatiya Party's Dhaka district unit president.